 - An individual or group must have repeatedly behaved unreasonably towards the applicant at work; and

-- That behavior must create a risk to the applicant’s health or safety.
+- That behaviour must create a risk to the applicant’s health or safety.

 The new literature helps to contextualise the scope of the FWC’s new anti-bullying jurisdiction and the remedies that the Commission can order.